maliput/maliput_infrastructure/README.md

 `hg`, `svn` and `bazaar` is readily available). `vcs` uses `.repos` files for a listing of version pinned sources.

 Dependency management is taken care of by [`rosdep`](https://docs.ros.org/independent/api/rosdep/html/commands.html), a tool that can crawl `package.xml` files and resolve found dependencies into a call to the appropriate package manager for the current platform by means of a public database known as rosdistro.

 To build and test packages, [`colcon`](https://colcon.readthedocs.io/en/released/) abstracts away the details of the specific build system and testing tools in use and arbitrates these operations to take place in topological order.
+Operations will be run in parallel by default.

 Note
 : In all three cases above, the tools delegate the actual work to the right tool for each package and focus instead on bridging the gap between them.
 Thus, for instance, `colcon` builds interdependent CMake packages by running `cmake` and `make` in the right order and setting up the environment for the artifacts to be available.
 Same applies for `vcs` and `rosdep`.

+Note
+: These tools do not strive to act like a proxy for every configuration setting or command line option that underlying tools they delegate work to may have.
+Thus, it may be necessary to provide those in addition to attain a desired behavior.
+For instance, limiting `colcon` parallelism with the `--parallel-workers` switch has no impact on `make` parallelization settings if this tool is being used.

-In addition to these tools, we also count with `wsetup`, to standardize and simplify the setup of our development workspaces by means of containerization, and `prereqs-install` to deal with all the non-standard preconditions that our packages introduce and `rosdep` cannot deal with.
-These tools **are not part of the standard workflow**, and therefore their usage and extension of these tools should be sparse at best.
+In addition to these tools, we also count on `wsetup`, to standardize and simplify the setup of our development workspaces by means of containerization, and `prereqs-install` to deal with all the non-standard preconditions that our packages introduce and `rosdep` cannot deal with. **These tools are not part of the standard ROS2's development workflow**, and therefore their usage and extension should be sparse at best.

 ## How to use CI

 CI jobs build and test relevant packages for each repository on every PR.
-Being a multiple repositories' project, patches that are not limited to a single repository must be separately PR'd but built and tested together.
+Being a multi-repository project, patches that are not limited to a single repository must be separately PR'd but built and tested together.
 To that end, make sure that all PR'd branches that are part of the same patch have the same name e.g. `my_github_user/my_patch_name`.

 **Warning**
 : Fork based development is currently not supported.
+All PRs must come from origin and not a fork.

 # Troubleshooting